diskuv/dkml-install-api/contributors/doc/Design.rst

 4. Create a
    `dune_site plugin loader <https://dune.readthedocs.io/en/stable/sites.html#plugins-and-dynamic-loading-of-packages>`_
-   executable named ``dkml-runner.exe`` that will perform the steps in :ref:`UserPhases`
+   executable named ``dkml-install-runner.exe`` that will perform the steps in :ref:`UserPhases`

 5. The last step depends on what type of installer